 Click on the text for a PDF of the course outline or contact the professor for more information about the course.
 Some courses are scheduled to be taught in the next calendar year.
 This is indicated by the semester and year in brackets after the professor's name.

-- Chemistry 4010A: Chemical Crystallography - Dr. René Boeré (note - this class may have a lab)
+- Chemistry 4010A: Advanced Organic Chemistry (Dibble) (note - this class has a lab)

 - Biochemistry 4000A: Principles of Protein Structures (Mosimann)

-- Chemistry 4010A: Molecular Modeling - Dr. Stacey Wetmore (note - this class has a lab)
+- Chemistry 4010A: Molecualr Modelling (Wetmore) (note - this class has a lab)

 - Biochemistry 4000A: Advanced Contemporary Biochemistry (Patel)